 Here's what I recommend for tracking systems: If you’re a list-maker by nature, I recommend an excel spreadsheet that you highlight as you place people.
 If you’re a doodler by nature, I recommend individual post-it notes with guests names written on them to lay out and see visually.

-This is my secret formula for planning the perfect seating chart:
+Click below to get my secret formula for the perfect table dynamic!